gvn/mage/README.md

 # Mage

-**A [JSON Schema](http://json-schema.org/)-based CMS generator prototype**
+**A RESTful, localizable, JSON-oriented CMS**

 ## About

-Mage is truly *content-oriented* CMS.
-Unlike most CMSes, Mage barely has any opinions on how you build your front end.
-It provides JSON via a REST API and an interface to edit your content.
+Mage is a *pure* CMS.
+Unlike most CMSes, Mage barely has any opinions on how you construct your front end.
+It provides JSON via a REST API and an interface to edit content.
 That's all it does!

-Mage functions similarly to a static site generator.
+Mage functions similarly to a [static site generator](https://github.com/skx/static-site-generators).
 It works by managing a collection of "blobs", which are simply JSON documents.
-It's up to you to define the structure of your blobs through JSON schemas.
+It's up to you to define the structure of your blobs through [JSON schemas](http://json-schema.org/).

-## Design Principles
+### Design Principles

-- Lightweight and consumer agnostic
+- Lightweight and consumer agnostic.
-- Schema-generated document storage
+- Schema-generated document storage.
-- Localization is a first class citizen
+- Localization is a first class citizen.
-- Client and server-side validation comes free
+- Client and server-side validation comes free.

 ## Setup